Zavy86/docker-course/topics/08-dockerfile-images/README.md

 ***

-Let’s get straight to how it all works.
+Let's get straight to how it all works.

-Let’s start by creating a working directory and moving into it:
+Let's start by creating a working directory and moving into it:

 ```shell
 $ mkdir figlet && cd $_
 ```

-Let’s proceed with creating our first Dockerfile using your preferred editor.
+Let's proceed with creating our first Dockerfile using your preferred editor.
 If you are experienced with Linux, you are probably a wizard with `vim`, but if you are a beginner, I recommend using:

 ```shell